 Prolific diggers, wombats construct elaborate burrow systems with multiple entrances and long tunnels.
 They use their powerful claws to dig the initial opening and then lie on their side to dig the walls of the burrow.
 And because wombat burrows are quite large, they are often used by all kinds of other animals once wombats abandon them.

 The most intriguing thing about wombats, however, is their cube-shaped poop usually deposited at prominent locations.
 The unusual shape of wombats scat is due to their slow digestion and the workings of their digestive tract.
 The Bush Heritage Australia website explains it well: “Wombats have a very long digestive process that normally takes 14 to 18 days.
 It has a very long digestive tract, to absorb the most nutrients and water possible, which means their digestive matter is very dry and compacted”.

 Kangaroo is as Australian as it gets.
-It is an instantly recognizable symbol of Australia, and together with an emu, a national animal of Australia.
+It is an instantly recognizable Australian animal, and together with an emu, a national animal of Australia.
 The term kangaroo refers to the three largest macropods, while the smaller members of the family are called wallabies.
 There is also a Wallaroo – a macropod of an intermediate size between a kangaroo and a wallaby, and tree kangaroos that occur only in the rainforests of north-eastern Queensland.